-Fabian holds a B.A. in music composition from the University of Texas at San Antonio, where he studied with Ethan Wickman, and an M.M. from the Manhattan School of Music, and an MPhil from New York University where he is currently a Ph.D. fellow.
+Fabian holds a B.A. in music composition from the University of Texas at San Antonio and an M.M. from the Manhattan School of Music, and an MPhil from New York University where he is currently a Ph.D. fellow.
 As an educator, he has worked as a Teaching Artist with the American Composers Orchestra, an adjunct faculty at The New School, and a Ph.D. fellow/Teaching Assistant at New York University.

 Besides composing, Fabian is also an educator, performer, amateur painter, and one of the co-founders of Sforzando Composer’s Collective —an association dedicated to the creation of multidisciplinary works in New York City, where he resides with his wife.

 "...One eagerly awaits hearing more from this talented composer